HtunThiha/MySQL-to-DBML/README.md

 # MySQL-to-DBML
-The terminal based application in which user can add their database information, and gets the DBML script to use for ERMs in websites like https://dbdiagram.io/
+The terminal based application in which user can add their MySQL database information, and gets the DBML script to use for ERMs in websites like https://dbdiagram.io/

 # Manual